JoshPaulie/JoshPaulie.github.io/content/posts/vscode/vsnotify/index-vsnotify.md

 ### Creating a Command

-Each command is a function, and I created a basic interface to type the user arguments, providing autocompletion later
+Each command is a function, and I created a basic interface to type the user arguments, providing autocompletion later.

 Commands are defined in `package.json`, along with any relevant settings.
 Users can bind these commands to keyboard shortcuts, with either `keybindings.json` or VSCodeVim bindings, to create custom notifications.